Last Updated on November 11, 2023 by Laura Teso

 My visit to Este Ceramics factory

-I was welcomed, along with other 30 visitors, by the wife of the owner, a very nice lady with an aura of natural elegance, a bright smile and a lovely French accent.
+The wife of the owner welcomed us.
+She was a very nice lady with an aura of natural elegance, a bright smile and a lovely French accent.
 She explained to us that the factory has been in operation since 1780.
 The grandfather of her husband was Giovanni Battista Giorgini, who came with the idea to organize the first presentation of Italian haute couture for major American department stores buyers (Florence, 1951).

 Visiting Este he fell in love with the factory and decided to buy it.
 With foresight he decided to combine ceramic and fashion.
 To this day Este Ceramiche e Porcellane works for some of the best known fashion houses.
 About 80% of their production is exported to the United States.
 The activity is led with an eye to tradition and one to innovation.